Battle of Vukov Klanac: Neum

 Before Ston could be taken, there were multiple tactically prominent locations that the Partisans needed to take.
 The 1st Brigade was divided into four battalions, with three crossing the Bay of Mali Ston and the fourth being held in reserve.
 The first and third landed near the village of Klek, while the second landed across the channel on the Klek Peninsula.
 The two battalions that landed near the village of Klek engaged the overstretched third battalion of the German 370th Regiment and quickly took control over surrounding villages along the coast.
 The battalion on the Klek peninsula advanced east towards the Neum-Ston road and took a crossroads about a kilometer south of Neum.

-The following morning of 16 October, the German garrison in Neum was ordered to withdraw westward to the towns of Duži, Topola, and Ošlje.
+The following morning of 16 October, the German garrison in Neum was ordered to withdraw to the towns of Duži, Topola, and Ošlje.
 With the liquidation of the defense at Neum, elements of the 1st Brigade quickly occupied the important harbor of the town.
 From there, the third battalion was ordered to take the German stronghold of Kuti and deny the road to Metković.
 By the end of the day, a large swath of coast stretching from Neum to Klek and Slivno Ravno was under Partisan control, and the Dubrovnik-Metković road link was severed.